Atomistic modelling of friction of Cu and Au nanoparticles adsorbed on graphene: Results and discussion

 The results obtained above can be summarized as follows: \begin{itemize} \item a sawtooth substrate force is observed mainly for metals with the lattice constant $a$ close to the lattice constant of graphene.
 In our simulations it is Cu and Ni~\cite{Khomenko2010jpc}; \item at low sliding velocities the sawtooth substrate force appears also for metals with larger discrepancy between their value of $a$ and the graphene lattice constant.
 In our case this is true for Au; \item RDFs indicate the absence of the long-range order in the bulk for all the metals prepared using our cooling procedure; \item visual inspection of the surfaces (see figure~\ref{fig7}) confirms the fact that there is no long-range order of the surface atoms of the NP.
 However, ordered domains of atoms can be identified on the surface of NPs. \end{itemize}

 To explain the results of our computer simulations, we propose a ``patch'' model.
 It is based on the assumption of local commensurability of some regions of the interface.
 As was mentioned above, there are domains with a local atomic order on the surface of a NP (see figure~\ref{fig7}).
 The domains can form commensurable regions (``ordered patches'') at the metal-carbon interface due to some matching of metal atoms with the graphene lattice.
-The commensurate regions will effectively increase the amplitude of the corrugated substrate potential experienced by the nanoparticles, which will increase the friction.
-Such domains are formed more easily when the lattice constants of the NPs and the substrate are similar, and also for elastically \cite{Pers_2006} or plastically softer materials.
-We suggest that atomic stick-slip processes involving the ``ordered patches'' make the major contribution to the net friction force of nanoislands~\cite{Khomenko2010jpc,Khomenko2008,Pogrebnjak2009}.
-In general, the patches are randomly distributed over the interface and separated by domain walls, and are quite dynamic during the motion of a NP.
-Every patch can be considered as a locked atom and may be the reason for the atomic oscillations in metal.
-To observe a sawtooth shape of $F_{\rm s}$ and a higher net friction force $F_{\rm f}= \langle F_{\rm s}\rangle$, all the patches must act coherently.
+The commensurate regions will effectively increase the amplitude of the corrugated substrate potential experienced by the nanoparticles, and thus the friction will increase.
+Such domains are formed more easily when the lattice constants of the NPs and the substrate are similar, as well as for elastically \cite{Pers_2006} or plastically softer materials.
+We suggest that atomic stick-slip processes involving the ``ordered patches'' should make the major contribution to the net friction force of nanoislands~\cite{Khomenko2010jpc,Khomenko2008,Pogrebnjak2009}.
+In general, the patches are randomly distributed over the interface and are separated by domain walls.
+They are quite dynamic during the motion of a NP.
+Every patch can be considered as a locked atom and may be the reason for the atomic-scale oscillations in the friction force.
+To observe a sawtooth shape of $F_{\rm s}$ and a higher net friction force $F_{\rm f}= \langle F_{\rm s}\rangle$, all the patches should act coherently.
 This situation is more probable for Cu due to the proximity of its value of $a$ to the graphene lattice constant.
-Such an amplification can also occur for Au and other metals with larger $a$, as was observed in the current work, when the velocity of the NP is low.
+Such an amplification can also occur for Au and for other metals with larger $a$, as was observed in the current work, when the velocity of the NP is low.
 In this case the surface atoms have time to relax into the substrate potential energy landscape and form pinned ``patches''.
 The extent to which such pinned domains can form depends not only on the lattice constants but also on the elastic or plastic properties of the solids and on the strength of the corrugated substrate potential~\cite{Khomenko2010,Prodanov2010,Filippov2010,Gnecco2010}.